ELI-VR/Transcription-Postural-Stability-Test/README.md

 ## NLP
 ### How to use the code:
-To run the preprocessing of the audio data and transcribe each audio file to text, follow these steps:
+To run the preprocessing of the audio data and transcribe each file, follow these steps:
 - Install the environment using the `VR.yml` file.
-- Run the file `application.sh`.
-This file executes the overall pipeline.
+- In the terminal, run the file `application.sh` to executes the overall pipeline.
-  - Store the raw data in a folder called `data/raw_audio_data` If you decide to store the data in a different location, please change the path accordingly in `application.sh`
+  - Store the raw data in a folder called `data/raw_audio_data` If you decide to store the data in a different location, please pass it as an argument to `application.sh`.
+For example, if your data are store in `home/user/data`, run in the terminal
+`bash application.sh home/user/data`

 ### Audio preprocessing
 The preprocessing of the audio files is done by running the script `audio_preprocessing.py`